tommoor/emojione-picker/README.md

 ## Installation

+`yarn add emojione-picker` or
 `npm i emojione-picker --save`

 This component has a peer dependency of `react-addons-shallow-compare` in addition to react itself.
 You should also install this if it is not included in your project:

+`yarn add react-addons-shallow-compare` or
 `npm i react-addons-shallow-compare --save`